tseemann/barrnap/README.md

 ## Where does the name come from?

-The name Barrnap is derived from <I>Bacterial/Archaeal Ribosomal RNA Predictor</I>, however it has since been extended to support mitochondrial and eukaryotic rRNAs.
+The name Barrnap was originally derived from _Bacterial/Archaeal Ribosomal RNA Predictor_.
+However it has since been extended to support mitochondrial and eukaryotic rRNAs, and has been given the new backronym _BAsic Rapid Ribosomal RNA Predictor_.
 The project was originally spawned at CodeFest 2013 in Berlin, Germany by Torsten Seemann and Tim Booth.